garrett-w-powers/landingPageProject/README.md

-# landingPageProject
+# A Landing Page
-A landing page created as part of The Odin Project
+A landing page created as part of The Odin Project.